HL7/US-Core/input/pagecontent/general-guidance.md

 ### Language Support

 There is a basic need to access records in your language, and the data provider **SHOULD** do their best to translate (safely) to the requested language.
-Understanding that this will be variably complete depending on the nature of the record.
+Understand that this will be variably complete depending on the nature of the record.
 For example, translating the following elements is relatively straightforward:

 - `Coding.display`
 - Generated narrative